elte-nlp/elte-nlp-course/lecture_source/nlp_17-llm_zoo.md

 It outperforms the human baseline in SuperGLUE (90.3 vs 89.8).

+## Modernization

+In the five years since DeBERTa, encoder-based models have been stagnating, while decoder-based LLMs have seen a lot of development:

+- larger context sizes;
+- more effective architectures and training procedures;
+- optimized hyperparameter choices;
+- much larger training corpora.

+ModernBERT [@Warner:2025] and NeoBERT [@Breton:2025] both aim to introduce these improvements into the encoder lineage.

 ## Embedding vs. Embedding

 The models thus far are all called "contextual embedding".
 We have seen that